folio-org/okapi/doc/security.md

  * There is no reason why the permission module itself could not have module-level permissions, for example "db.permissions.read".
 For now we can assume that there are not.
- * Okapi checks where the perm module is running (which node, on which port)
+ * Okapi checks where the perm module is running (which node, on which port).
  * Okapi passes the request to the auth module with these extra headers:
      * X-Okapi-Tenant: ourlib
      * X-Okapi-Token: xxxxx